averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H43 41](/assets/images/auth-series-2/2024-01-11_17h43_41.png)

-Now, for our Postman to work, we need to register the callback url in the **Authentication** menu.
+For Postman to work, we need to register the callback url in the **Authentication** menu.
 Paste the below url:

 ```